-2. Configure their Secure Environment to only allow eHealth Exchange Participant access
+2. Configure their SOAP/IHE-based Secure Environment to only allow eHealth Exchange Participant access

-Participants must configure their eHealth Exchange gateway to only accept inbound requests from other eHealth Exchange Participants and/or the eHealth Exchange Hub, other than as allowed in section II(1) above.
+Participants must configure their eHealth Exchange SOAP/IHE responding gateway to only accept inbound requests from other eHealth Exchange Participants and/or the eHealth Exchange Hub, other than as allowed in section II(1) above.
 Configuration of each environment is unique, and thus eHealth Exchange Support Staff are unable to provide authoritative and complete configuration requirements.
 However, Participants must meet the following requirements, at a minimum, and with the exceptions as permitted in II(1) above:

 - a.
 Have implemented x.509 certificate filtering to prevent non-eHealth Exchange certificates from being accepted at the 2-way-TLS layer. - b.
 Have implemented x.509 certificate revocation checking to prevent "held", or "revoked" eHealth Exchange certificates from being accepted at the 2-way-TLS layer. - c.
 Have implemented x.509 certificate revocation checking to prevent expired, corrupted, or other invalid eHealth Exchange certificates from being accepted at the 2-way-TLS layer. - d.
 Have implemented their PRODUCTION Secure Environment so that it does not accept eHealth Exchange VALIDATION certificates, and vice versa. - 3.
-TLS Version 1.2 Conformance Statements
+Configure their FHIR-based Secure Environment to allow eHealth Exchange Hub access